Healthcare in Cheshire: Sustainability and transformation plans

-Cheshire is part of the Merseyside and Cheshire sustainability and transformation plan area, which is facing £909m cuts by 2020.
-Four accountable care organisations are proposed for Cheshire and the Wirral, and some services would be moved from Macclesfield to Stockport.
+Cheshire is part of the Merseyside and Cheshire sustainability and transformation plan area, which faced £909m cuts in 2020.
+Four accountable care organizations are proposed for Cheshire and the Wirral, and some services would be moved from Macclesfield to Stockport.
 The plans envisage a total of £755 million in capital funding, but it is not clear where this might come from.

 Primary and community care

-There are 22 general practices in Eastern Cheshire, 39 in West Cheshire, 18 in South Cheshire and 12 in Vale Royal.
+There are 22 general practices in Eastern Cheshire, 39 in West Cheshire, 18 in South Cheshire, and 12 in Vale Royal.
 According to the WhatClinic website, there are 229 Private General Practices in Cheshire, but the vast majority of those which are not NHS GP services offer only chiropody, physiotherapy or sports injury services.

 Out-of-hours services are provided by East Cheshire NHS Trust and the Western Cheshire GP Out of Hours Service.
 Community care is provided by Bridgewater Community Healthcare NHS Foundation Trust and Cheshire and Wirral Partnership NHS Foundation Trust.

 The practices in east Cheshire started a campaign for fairer funding in 2017, asking all residents to write to their prospective parliamentary candidates.
 They claim that NHS funding does not take age into account and that patients in the area are on average older and more in need of healthcare.